This story originally appeared in 2016. The first sentence was updated to relate to current U.S. Open.

-Here is a look at some of the more memorable ones:
+Here’s a look at some of the more memorable ones:

-Winning scores: 328 Fred Herd, 331 Willie Anderson, 322 Fred McLeod, respectively
+Winning Scores: 328 Fred Herd, 331 Willie Anderson, 322 Fred McLeod, respectively

 I’m grouping these three U.S. Opens together because golf was such a different game back then.
 Pars had not even existed yet.
 While it is impossible to compare those tournaments to more recent ones, there were some interesting stories that should be recognized.